 Polarization state generation and measurement with a single metasurface

 Noah A. Rubin, Aun Zaidi, Michael Juhl, Ruo Ping Li, J. P. BALTHASAR MUELLER, Robert C. Devlin, KRISTJAN LEOSSON, and Federico Capasso.
 2018.
-“Polarization state generation and measurement with a single metasurface.”
-OPTICS EXPRESS, 26, 17, Pp. 21455-21478.
+“Polarization State Generation and Measurement With a Single Metasurface”.
+OPTICS EXPRESS, 26, 17, Pp. 21455-78. doi:10.1364/OE.26.021455

 The constituent elements of metasurfaces may be designed with explicit polarization dependence, making metasurfaces a fascinating platform for new polarization optics.
 In this work we show that a metasurface grating can be designed to produce arbitrarily specified polarization states on a set of defined diffraction orders given that the polarization of the incident beam is known.
 We also demonstrate that, when used in a reverse configuration, the same grating may be used as a parallel snapshot polarimeter, requiring a minimum of bulk polarization optics.
 We demonstrate its use in measuring partially polarized light, and show that it performs favorably in comparison to a commercial polarimeter.
 This work is of consequence in any application requiring lightweight, compact, and low-cost polarization optics, polarimetry, or polarization imaging.
 (C) 2018 Optical Society of America under the terms of the OSA Open Access Publishing Agreement